ejulliard/wordpress-extraction-tool/README.md

 - extract_content.py: Extract all your page content and save it in the out/content/ folder in .md format with the slug as title.
 - extract_meta.py: Extract metadata, categories, and tags and create JSON files.
 - extract_images.py: Extract all images present in the HTML pages and migrate only the necessary images to the out/assets/ folder.
-- all_in_one.py: Runs all the extraction at once.

 **NOTE: THE JSON FILES CONTAINED IN THE /OUT FOLDER MUST BE DELETED BEFORE RUNNING THE PROGRAM AGAIN**